Crime, corruption, and sin: the dark underbelly of Los Angeles in the 1920s-1950s

 ‘The underbelly of Los Angeles was festering like oranges rotting in the perpetual sun,’ writes Jim Heimann in the introduction to Dark City: The Real Los Angeles Noir.
 The new Taschen book explores the sinister side of the City of Angels through the photographs and clippings published in local newspapers between the 1920s and 1950s – the real life stories that inspired Chandler, Wilder and Polanski’s fictional characters.

-The photographs also touch on the sensationalism rife in Los Angeles — the bloodlust of the readers almost as fervent as the bloody-minded criminals, such as the infamous Trunk Murderer, known as Winnie Ruth Judd, who dumped the dismembered remains of her two former roommates in suitcases left at Central Station and Central Avenue in 1931.
+The photographs also touch on the sensationalism rife in Los Angeles — the bloodlust of those newspaper readers almost as fervent as the bloody-minded criminals, such as the infamous Trunk Murderer, known as Winnie Ruth Judd, who dumped the dismembered remains of her two former roommates in suitcases left at Central Station and Central Avenue in 1931.

 The victim of a mad butcher, a sex and torture victim reveals her aggressor’s handiwork, c1938. © Cliff Wesselmann.
 Courtesy of Gregory Paul Williams, BL Press LLC/Taschen